-- The student leaders, consisting of the School Captains, Vice Captains, Sports Captains and Student Representative Council were exemplary role models for younger students and accepted responsibility for tasks around the school and represented the school in the wider community. - All school functions such as Parent and Friends meetings, school assemblies and School Advisory Council meetings began with an Acknowledgment of Country and prayer. - The school was unable to contribute to the Tamworth community through participation in the ANZAC Day and Remembrance Day ceremonies due to COVID-19 restrictions.
+- The student leaders, consisting of the School Captains, Vice Captains, Sports Captains and Student Representative Council were exemplary role models for younger students and accepted responsibility for tasks around the school and represented the school in the wider community. - All school functions such as Parent and Friends meetings, school assemblies and School Advisory Council meetings began with an Acknowledgment of Country and prayer. - While the school was unable to contribute to the Tamworth community through participation in the ANZAC Day due to COVID-19 restrictions, the School Captains were able to represent the school at the local Remembrance Day ceremony.